AdamuHassanAli/Apply-filters-to-SQL-queries/README.md

 My team needs to make one more security update on employees who are not in the Information Technology department.
 To make the update, I first have to get information on these employees.
 The following demonstrates how I created a SQL query to filter for employee machines from employees not in the  Information Technology department.

-The first part of the screenshot is my query, and the second part is a portion of the output.
-The query returns all employees not in the Information Technology department.
+The following query returns all employees not in the Information Technology department.
 First, I started by selecting all data from the `employees` table.
 Then, I used a `WHERE` clause with `NOT` to filter for employees not in this department.

 <p align="center"><img src="Images/6-3.png" /></p>